Achievable logoAchievable logo

 November 2019 $136 per share

-In November 2019, a ¥15,000 investment cost $136 per share, which is dramatically cheaper than the $200 per share cost for the same ¥15,000 in November 2011.
-A strong currency is definitely favorable for buying foreign investments.
+In November 2019, a ¥15,000 investment cost $136 per share, which is much cheaper than the $200 per share cost for the same ¥15,000 in November 2011.
+A strong currency is favorable when buying foreign investments.
 Here’s the math behind the numbers above:

 November 2011